 Fortunately, there’s something being done about the issue of low visibility to home energy efficiency improvements and features of homes.
 Starting next month, a national campaign addressing this issue is scheduled to get underway.
 This campaign is aimed at standardizing and improving the basic data used within the real estate industry to report energy improvements to existing homes.
 The report backing the campaign can be viewed here.

 One major change highlighted and addressed in the report and campaign is the push to adopt and standardize green energy and energy efficiency fields in all MLS home listings nationwide.
 Out of the 850 MLS listing organizations, only about 125 currently list these fields.
 This change alone should have a dramatic impact on homebuyers’ knowledge of the energy efficiency characteristics of homes for sale.
 The National Association of Realtors’ will offer MLS organizations a prepackaged approach enabling them more easily to integrate green fields into their systems.
-Included in the program will be more than 40 additional energy efficiency fields and performance related revisions to the Real Estate Transaction Standard (RETS) that is used by MLS and many other organizations to communicate standardized data about houses.
+Included in the program will be more than 40 additional energy efficiency fields and performance-related revisions to the Real Estate Transaction Standard (RETS) that is used by MLS and many other organizations to communicate standardized data about houses.
 Also included in the campaign will be a push for a new energy efficiency certification for improved existing homes much like the certifications given to efficient new homes.
 This certification, established by the Building Performance Institute Inc., will bring a higher level of visibility to important efficiency changes of existing homes and make these improvements much more marketable.

 Experts predict these upcoming changes will also have a dramatic effect on home appraisals and the attention paid to the energy efficiency of a home during valuations.
 If you’re thinking of selling your home in upcoming years, or just increasing the overall value of your home, there’s never been a better time to start making energy efficiency improvements.
 We’d be happy to sit down with you to identify and recommend changes that can bring the most value to you and your home.